 Ernest Hemingway grew up in Illinois, but he spent his first 22 summers in and around Petoskey, where the lakes, woods, towns, and fishing of North Michigan left an indelible imprint on him and his early writings.

 After being wounded in Italy in World War I, Hemingway went to Paris in the 1920s where he spent a romantic period with friends like Picasso, F. Scott Fitzgerald, and Gertrude Stein.

-He never returned to Michigan, instead establishing a pattern of moving around the world to Spain, Africa, Cuba, and Montana.
+He never returned to Michigan, instead, he established a pattern of moving around the world to Spain, Africa, Cuba, and Montana.
 Always moving.

 On leaving Paris, he wrote, “Maybe away from Paris I could write about Paris as in Paris I could write about Michigan.”